Nephrology Billing Services in Washington

 The most frequent nephrology denials we see from WA payers include 90960-90966 are based on patient age and number of physician contacts per month, billing must coordinate between nephrologist professional fees and facility charges, proper staging documentation affects code selection and payer coverage.
 Our team catches these before submission by applying both nephrology coding expertise and WA payer-specific rules to every claim.

-Apple Health routes nephrology patients through 5 managed care plans: Molina, Coordinated Care, Community Health Plan, Amerigroup, UHC.
+Washington Apple Health routes nephrology patients through 5 managed care plans: Molina Healthcare of Washington, Coordinated Care of Washington, Community Health Plan of Washington (CHPW), Wellpoint Washington (formerly Amerigroup), UnitedHealthcare Community Plan.
 Each MCO has its own nephrology authorization requirements, fee schedules, and billing rules.
 We credential and bill with all of them so your nephrology practice gets paid correctly.

 Fix Your Washington Nephrology Billing